tlvaldepena/vectorsurv.org/_docs/tick/pool.md

   - **Action Buttons:**
     ![Link icon](/assets/images/docs/action-button-link.png): Link the pool to the selected collection.
 The pool's **collection date**, **site** and **trap** values will be overwritten by those of the selected collection.
-It will also remove any **secondary sites** associated with the pool.
 You may only link to one collection per pool.

     ![Unlink icon](/assets/images/docs/action-button-unlink.png): Indicates pool is currently linked to